 Even if you have already cleaned it before storing, when you retrieve it, give it another cleaning before filling with water.
 There could be even a small amount of bacteria that has remained in the humidifier when stored.

-This may seem like excessive cleaning, but germs can so easily grow where any humidity remains, that you should consider... it an important step to guard against the spread of bacteria.
+This may seem like excessive cleaning, but germs can grow so easily where any humidity remains, that you should consider it an important step to guard against the spread of bacteria.

-It's a great idea to compare humidifier prices and read consumer reviews before buying a humidifier.
-However, humidifier consumer reviews are rather mixed.
+Humidifier consumer reviews are rather mixed.
 The most influencing rating factor seems to be operating noise, followed by how much cleaning a unit needs.

-Keep in mind that the term 'quiet' is subject to interpretation - what one may find quiet, another might find loud.
-And given that several factors can cause a humidifier to need cleaning, consumers tend to have different... experiences when it comes to scale build-up or general humidifier cleaning - and this should be expected.
+Keep in mind that the term "quiet" is subject to interpretation.
+What one may find quiet, another might find loud.
+And given that several factors can cause a humidifier to need cleaning, consumers tend to have different experiences when it comes to scale build-up or general humidifier cleaning, and this should be expected.

 Likewise, dehumidifier reviews can also be mixed, mainly due to consumers choosing an inadequate capacity for their moisture problems.

 Use and Care of Home Humidifiers.
 United States Environmental Protection Agency.